-- ◆ Which archetype did your family most admire? - What archetype behaviors did your father and mother reward the most? - ◆ In your family stories, which archetype was represented as the "good" one? - ◆ Which archetype was favored in the standard instructions you received for presenting yourself in public?
+- ~Which archetype did my family most admire? - ~What archetypal behaviors did my mom and dad reward most? - ~In our family stories, which archetypal behavior was favorite? - ~Which archetypal energy was encouraged in the instructions I received concerning how I should present myself in public?

 Are you gregarious, magnetic, outgoing, impetuous, interruptive and exciting in social situations?
 Do you cruise and schmooze?
 Are you the life of the party?
-If so, you may have a Boychild social mask and family myth.
+If so, you may have a Boychild family myth.

 Are you an observer in social situations?
-Do you like to summarize what other people have said and express it?
+Do you like to

+summarize what other people have said and express it?
 Do you like to keep a group cohesive and become its adviser?
 Are you able to be adult, to listen and withhold the need for instant gratification?
 Do you only enjoy competition if it is in good taste?
-If so, you may have a Mother social mask and family myth.
+If so, you may have a Mother family myth.

 Are you eccentric in social situations?
-Are you a wallflower, a pariah, a scapegoat or a social castaway?
-Do you always understand the sorrows and sufferings of others?
+Do you tend to be a wall-flower, a scapegoat or a social castaway?
+Were you trained to be sensitive to the sorrows and sufferings of others?
 Are you empathetic, even sympathetic to their plight?
-If so, you may have a Girlchild social mask and family myth.
+If so, you may have a Girlchild family myth.

 Do you believe (but would never publicly admit) in a caste-like classification of people, where some are innately inferior because of their ethnicity, religion or socioeconomic status?
-Do you exercise enormous control over yourself emotionally in a public forum, but can you lose complete control in private?
+Do you exercise enormous control over yourself emotionally in public, while you lose complete control in private?
 Do you thrill to have the public bend to your will, even if what you want is not truthful or right?
 Are you part of a social elite that politically and financially controls your local, state, national or international community?
-If so, you may have a Father social mask and family myth.
+If so, you may have a Father family myth.